Places

 Dreaming About an Overflowing City: Meaning, Psychology & Symbolism

-Dreams of an overflowing city often reflect feelings of overwhelm and the complexities of modern life.
+Dreaming of an overflowing city often reflects feelings of emotional overwhelm or the abundance of new opportunities.

 Written by: DreamMeaning Editorial Team